 Please visit this webpage regularly for the latest information and updates on the measures uOttawa is taking in the Dining Hall and related to the Meal Plans to keep serving you well.

 How will the Dining Hall work?
 What changes are being implemented?

-To avoid contamination, My pantry (where students cooked their own food)will be closed.
-As an alternative, we are working on adding a new full-service station at this location.
+To avoid contamination, My pantry (where students cooked their own food) will be closed.

-We are also considering going cashless, but more information will be provided on this page in the following weeks.
+We are going cashless in September.
 We ask that you pay with your uOttawa Card (meal plan, Flex $ or Dining $), debit, or credit card.

 How will you ensure the health and safety of customers in the Dining Hall?

-- To respect health and safety guidelines, food stations will no longer be self-serve; there will be staff to help serve each student.
+- Food stations will no longer be self-serve; there will be staff to help serve each student.

 - Pre-wrapped cutlery will be handed out at the entrance.